-With a goal to start a career in the forestry industry, Denny decided on travelling to New Zealand from China, as recommended to him by family and for the opportunity to experience study in the unique New Zealand environment.
+With a goal for a career in the forestry industry, Denny decided on travelling to New Zealand from China as recommended to him by family, and for the opportunity to experience study in the unique New Zealand environment.

 Denny was keen to study at UC for its Forestry Science degree, particularly because of the field trips and internship opportunities it provides.

 ‘If you want to study Forestry, UC definitely is your first choice.
 UC has a strong reputation both in New Zealand and around the world.
 It also provides field trips to sites around New Zealand and many opportunities for going into forest and mills related to forest operations.’

 Denny describes his first months at UC being a challenge due to his language barrier, but after making it a goal to talk to his classmates and lecturers often, he built up confidence and even became a Class Representative in his second year.